Skip to main content

 Staging was first used in diseases like breast cancer and colon cancer by measuring the size of a solid tumor.
 The staging system used for solid tumors does not apply to blood-based cancers like myeloma.

-In 2022, the IMWG updated the R-ISS to R2-ISS by including additional biomarkers and dividing patients into four risk groups instead of three: Low Risk (Score 0), Low-Intermediate (Score 0.5–1.0), Intermediate-High (Score 1.5–2.5), and High Risk (Score 3.0–5.0).
+In 2022, the IMWG published the updated R2-ISS, which includes additional biomarkers and divides patients into four risk groups instead of three: Low Risk (Score 0), Low-Intermediate (Score 0.5–1.0), Intermediate-High (Score 1.5–2.5), and High Risk (Score 3.0–5.0).

 The presence of high-risk features doesn’t always correlate with real-world outcomes or current treatment standards, and does not necessarily mean that a patient’s myeloma will be aggressive.